Blood of Angels / About

 Re-writing the rules and pushing boundaries, Blood of Angels are set to up the ante with their imminent album release ‘Rise of the Fallen Gods’.

 The Floridian four-piece combine the full on death metal attack with black metal sensibilities, all with flourishes of melody.

-Aaron Robinson (guitar), Michael Stewart (bass), Chris Iibucha (vocals) and Kevin Phillips (drums) meld metal sensibilities honed over several years pounding out sounds that challenge – and delight – fans of extreme music.
+Aaron Robinson (guitar), Maggot (bass), Randy Reyes (vocals) and Jonathan Rushford (drums) meld metal sensibilities honed over several years pounding out sounds that challenge – and delight – fans of extreme music.